ishaanjav/InfoSystemV1-Resident_Device/README.md

 Patients with Alzheimer's suffer from memory loss due to the death of brain cells from a plaque containing beta amyloid.
 This app is meant to help the Alzheimer's patient not only see that a visitor has logged in, but also *understand* who they are by providing them with useful information.

 ### Possible Applications:
 - **Homes of individuals with Alzheimer's or dementia:** The Information System would be very effective at individual homes of patients.
-The patient's caretaker would be able to approve visitors' accounts before they start using them and both the patient and caretaker would be aided: the patient by getting information about visitors and the caretaker by being able to view a log of events in their [own app]().
+The patient's caretaker would be able to approve visitors' accounts before they start using them and both the patient and caretaker would be aided: the patient by getting information about visitors and the caretaker by being able to view a log of events in their [own app](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device).
 - **Old-age homes:** The Information System can serve a great purpose in residential homes for the elderly because it would provide a method of authenticating visitors before they could enter the home.
 Additionally, the social workers would be able to verify visitors' accounts.

-## LINKS ABOVE.
-END OF FIRST BULLET POINT.

 ###### This app is a part of a system of 3 other apps that function together to accomplish the processes and purposes described above.
-It is **not** a stand-alone app and is meant to be used in collaboration with the two other apps that can be found at these repositories: [CARETAKER APP REPOSITORY](), [VISITOR DEVICE APP REPOSITORY](https://github.com/ishaanjav/InfoSystemV1-Visitor_Device).
+It is **not** a stand-alone app and is meant to be used in collaboration with the two other apps that can be found at these repositories: [CARETAKER APP REPOSITORY](https://github.com/ishaanjav/InfoSystemV1-Caretaker_Device), [VISITOR DEVICE APP REPOSITORY](https://github.com/ishaanjav/InfoSystemV1-Visitor_Device).
-## LINKS ABOVE

 -----
 # Usage